-We need to look into more effective ways to live in an environment-friendly way.
-One way to do this is to opt for green organic bedding in our daily lives.
-In this article, we’ll help you choose the best green pillow.
-We’ve put together a list of organic pillow for different budgets, so you can pick the option that best suits your needs and your wallet.
+In this article, we’ll help you choose the best eco-friendly pillow.
+We’ve put together a list of organic pillows for different budgets, so you can pick the option that best suits your needs and your wallet.

 Latex is a breathable material, which is especially important if you tend to overheat and sweat at night.
 It allows the air to circulate freely without trapping moisture inside allowing for comfortable sleep.
-Latex is hypoallergenic so it’s a good choice if you suffer from allergies and asthma.
-It is also naturally resistant to mold, mildew and dust mite.
-Apart from that, latex has got antibacterial and anti-fungal properties.
-Organic latex pillows are comfortable and durable and they will last for years without changing shape.
-Latex pillows usually come with a few year’s warranty.
+Latex pillow fill is naturally hypoallergenic so it’s a good choice if you suffer from allergies and asthma.

-Covered with a certified organic covering, they give the comfort of organic purity and softness which lasts over the life of the pillow.
+Covered with an organic covering, they give the comfort of organic purity and softness that lasts over this eco-friendly pillow’s life.
 These zippered organic covers are also washable for freshness.

 It’s made from milky sap from tropical rubber trees, they provide superior support, comfort, and durability.
-The pin-core design provides superior airflow making pillows sweat-free for all-season comfort.
-The resilient organic latex offers a cradling effect for neck and back for superior support.
-Adding to these benefits is machine washable, all organic cotton casing for healthy living.
+The pin-core design provides superior airflow, making pillows sweat-free for all-season comfort.
+The resilient organic latex core offers a cradling effect for neck and back for superior support.
+Adding to these benefits is machine washable, all-organic cotton cover for healthy living.